munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 Nyubara Reona is a second-year middle school student at Kamogawa Chuou Middle School.
 She goes by the stage name PAREO (パレオ) and is the keyboardist for the band RAISE A SUILEN.

-She adores Chiyu and has said she admires her deeply, especially because Chiyu was the one who "pulled her out of the darkness."
+She adores <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#chiyu-aka-chu2">Chiyu</a> and has said she admires her deeply, especially because Chiyu was the one who "pulled her out of the darkness."
 She calls her CHU²-sama and sometimes Goshujinsama (lit.
 Master; translated as "Mistress" in BanG Dream!
 2nd Season's English dub).

 Reona is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.